Chapters

 Commercial Stock Movements

-Preliminary February 2025 data shows that OECD commercial inventories stood at 2,746 mb, around 16.1 mb lower, m-o-m.
-At this level, OECD commercial stocks were 173.5 mb below the 2015–2019 average.
-Within the components, crude stocks went up by 11.1 mb, m-o-m, while products stocks fell by 27.3 mb, m-o-m.
-OECD commercial crude stood at 1,322 mb, which is 125.9 mb less than the 2015–2019 average.
-OECD total product stocks stood at 1,425 mb, some 47.6 mb below the 2015–2019 average.
-In terms of days of forward cover, OECD commercial stocks fell by 0.3 days, m-o-m, in February to stand at 60.9 days, which is 1.7 days lower than the 2015–2019 average.
+Preliminary data shows that OECD commercial oil inventories stood at 2,740 mb in March, around 10.3 mb higher, m-o-m.
+At this level, OECD commercial oil stocks were 173 mb below the 2015–2019 average.
+Within the components, crude stocks went up by 21.4 mb, m-o-m, while product stocks fell by 11.2 mb, m-o-m.
+OECD commercial crude stood at 1,323 mb, which is 139 mb less than the 2015–2019 average.
+OECD total product stocks stood at 1,417 mb, some 34 mb below the 2015–2019 average.
+In terms of days of forward cover, OECD commercial oil stocks fell by 0.3 days, m-o-m, to stand at 60.3 days in March, which is 2.2 days lower than the 2015–2019 average.

 Balance of Supply and Demand